nickzuber/infrared/README.md

 Infared is a [static analysis tool](https://stackoverflow.com/questions/49716/what-is-static-code-analysis) that eliminates 99% of [runtime type errors](https://techterms.com/definition/runtime_error).
 This is done by statically inferring a [fluid type system](#) onto your program, and identifying any potential type errors that can occur, before they happen.

+Infrared is an configurable & efficient static type checker for JavaScript.
+This is done by statically inferring a [fluid type system](#what-is-a-fluid-type-system) onto your entire program – tracking the types of your variables as they change – and raising type errors before they happen at runtime.

+## What is a Fluid Type System?

+A fluid type system is no foreign idea – its a forgiving set of typing rules that _change_ as your program changes.
+This means no variables are ever committed to a single type – if that variable changes its type somewhere in the program, Infrared keeps track of it.

+JavaScript is a dynamic language, and Infrared doesn't want to change that.
+While other type systems out there want you to change the way you program (and change your JavaScript into something else), Infrared does the opposite.

+To understand the way Infrared fits into the typing ecosystem, consider the following:

+ - If you're looking for a superset type system that tries to promote soundness, you should use [Flow](https://flow.org/).
+ - If you're looking for a superset type system that encourages unsoundness, you should use [TypeScript](https://www.typescriptlang.org/).
+ - If you don't want to change anything in your project, but still want to know the types of things in your program + have some type safety at compile time, you should use Infrared.

 ## Planning, Roadmap, and What Lies Ahead

 Infrared is a really big project, so naturally it's a pretty good idea to make sure we plan things out carefully to avoid a janky-mess.